theyareonit/linux-gaming-optimization/README.md

 # 6. NVIDIA GPUs

-This section is written with Xorg & the proprietary NVIDIA drivers in mind.
+This section is written with Xorg & the proprietary NVIDIA drivers in mind, but much of this applies on Wayland too.

 * [OpenGL environment variables](https://download.nvidia.com/XFree86/Linux-x86_64/560.35.03/README/openglenvvariables.html): Of particular interest is the section on `__GL_YIELD`.
 It's also worth looking into `__GL_MaxFramesAllowed`, but I can't find any official documentation for it.